zhez6/Final_Project/README.md

 3. Each player has an HP value of 100.
 When HP is less than or equal to 0, the player will be eliminated.
 4. The damage to players who get shot depend on which body parts are shot.
 There is 30% of chance being shot on head and 70% on other body parts.
 The damage to the head and the damage to other parts of the body follow normal distribution as well.
 5. The game ends either when player X is eliminated or player X becomes the final winner.
 6. Each game must have a winner.
-If there are only two players, player X and another player, standing on the ground and they hit each other in which the damages are over HP at the same time, then player X will be the winner.
+If there are only two players standing on the ground and they hit each other in which the damages are over HP simultaneously, a winner will be randomly chosen.

 **Special game conditions:**
 1. Select high magnification scope: increase X% shooting rate, but will reduce the ability to resist damage Y%